1. Resources and Technology

 Guide for Inclusive Teaching at Columbia

-The Guide for Inclusive Teaching at Columbia offers five inclusive teaching principles derived from research and evidence-based practices.
-In addition, the guide contains practical, accessible, and usable strategies that instructors can use immediately.
+This resource offers five inclusive teaching principles derived from research and evidence-based practices.
+The guide contains practical, accessible, and usable strategies that instructors can use immediately.

 Inclusive Teaching and Learning Online